 - Keep your child’s fingernails clean, short, and smooth.

 - Keep the skin clean.
-Wash the child with water and use gentle soap with no smell (fragrance free) only where the child is dirty.
+Wash the child with water and use a gentle soap with no smell (fragrance-free) only where the child is dirty.
 Your child should take a shower or bath for 5 to 10 minutes every day.

 - If there is no rash, after washing put cream on your child’s skin.
 This will help keep your child’s skin from getting too dry (it lubricates).
 The cream should have no smell.
 The best cream to use is petrolatum jelly (Vaseline).
 Other creams you may use include Aquaphor, Cetaphil, Eucerin, or Nivea.
 If you used medicine, you can put this cream on over the medicine.
 Make sure you’re using a cream and not a lotion.

 - Put non-prescription cream on your child’s skin twice a day, and whenever your child says the skin is dry or itchy.
 You do not need to bathe your child before putting this extra cream on.

 - 20 to 30 minutes before your child goes outside, put a sunscreen with an SPF of 30 or more on your child.